Richard J Samuels

 Photo courtesy Pablo Castagnola Fotograf & Einstein Stiftung, Berlin

-MIT and the Center have always sought to bridge the worlds of the scholar and the policymaker by offering each a place to exchange thoughts and perspectives with the other and by encouraging academics to work on policy-relevant programs.
-Center scholars, and the students they have helped to educate, have served at senior levels in every administration since the Kennedy years.
-We at CIS take great pride that they are today among the nation's most distinguished analysts and executives in government and the private sector.
+MIT and the Center have always sought to bridge the worlds of the scholar and the policymaker by offering each a place to exchange thoughts and perspectives with the other and by encouraging academics to work on policy-relevant problems.

-It goes without saying that world affairs continue to challenge us all.
-They test the relevance of the knowledge we generate and the quality of the recommendations we make on a daily basis, and remind us with often painful urgency of our responsibilities as educators and public intellectuals.
+As we struggle in the midst of a global pandemic and wrestle with racial and social injustice at home and abroad, it should go without saying that world affairs continue to challenge us all.
+The relevance of the knowledge we generate and the quality of the recommendations we make are tested daily, reminding us with often painful urgency of our responsibilities as educators and public intellectuals.
 Center scholars continue to strive to be up to the challenges.

 – Richard J Samuels, Ford International Professor of Political Science